 This tool is used to provide access to individual files within a VHD file (for a guest virtual machine) from an image backup created using System Protection.

-The BackupAssist Restore Console
+The BackupAssist Restore Console (Legacy)

 The BackupAssist Restore Console can be used to restore data and VSS applications and eliminates the need to manually look for the specific backups that you want to restore from.